joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/16/world/middleeast/gay-cruise-turkey-egypt.html

 **ABC and NBC Will Not Take Trump’s Speech Live as Other TV Networks’ Plans Remain Uncertain**\
-`ABC and NBC were not planning to pre-empt regularly scheduled entertainment programming for the president’s live address.
-Other outlets’ plans were unclear.`\
+`ABC, CNN and NBC were not planning to pre-empt regularly scheduled programming for the president’s remarks at 9 p.m.
+Fox News is set to carry it live.`\
 https://www.nytimes.com/2026/07/16/us/politics/trump-speech-television-networks.html

 **Climate Change Contributes to a Smokier World**\